-Jorge J. Palop is an assistant investigator at the Gladstone Institutes.
-He is also an assistant professor of neurology at UC San Francisco (UCSF).
+Jorge J. Palop is an associate investigator at the Gladstone Institutes.
+He is also an associate professor of neurology at UC San Francisco (UCSF).

 Palop has received numerous competitive honors and awards, including predoctoral and postdoctoral fellowships from the Spanish Ministry of Education and Science, the Fulbright program, the Hillblom Center for the Biology of Aging, and the Memory and Aging Center at UCSF, as well as the Ramon y Cajal and the S.D.
 Bechtel Young Investigator Awards.
 He has published his findings and reviews in many prestigious scientific journals, including Cell, Nature, Science, Nature Medicine, Neuron, Nature Neuroscience, PNAS, and The Journal of Neuroscience.